keirthana/anbox-cloud-docs/tutorial/getting-started-aaos.md

 - Streaming the application you created with a specific screen resolution.
 - Setting the temperature of the automotive using the Vehicle Hardware Abstraction Layer (VHAL) controls.

+You can also choose to watch a [video of this tutorial on Youtube](https://www.youtube.com/watch?v=irx2ylMalos).

 ## Preparation

 We will use the appliance dashboard to perform the tasks for this tutorial.
 So if you haven’t installed the Anbox Cloud Appliance yet, you must do that first.